eyanshu1997/mptcp/src/lte/doc/source/lte-testing.rst

 which has 1 UE and 2 eNodeBs in the simulation.

-Piecewise test #1 is intended to test the event-based criteria which are not dependent on the existence of a neighboring cell.
+Piecewise test #1 is intended to test the event-based criteria which are not dependent on the existence of a neighbouring cell.
 These criteria include Event A1 and A2.
-The other events are also briefly tested to verify that they are still working correctly (albeit not reporting anything) in the absence of any neighboring cell.
+The other events are also briefly tested to verify that they are still working correctly (albeit not reporting anything) in the absence of any neighbouring cell.
 Table :ref:`tab-ue-meas-piecewise-1` below lists the scenarios tested in piecewise test #1.

 .. _tab-ue-meas-piecewise-1: